jonnonz1/nz-statute-book/acts/public/1992/public-and-community-housing-management-act-1992.md

     (i) the total of the amounts that the applicable persons are eligible to receive as family tax credits under those subparts; and
     (ii) a prescribed amount (or an amount calculated by a prescribed means).
-(3) A rent calculated by reference to benefit levels is the sum of— (a) the prescribed proportion of the rate (before reduction on account of income) of jobseeker support stated in clause 1(a) to (f) of Part 1 of Schedule 4 of the Social Security Act 2018 that would be appropriate if the tenant were a beneficiary; and
+(3) A rent calculated by reference to benefit levels is the sum of— (a) the prescribed proportion of the rate (before reduction on account of income) of jobseeker support stated in clause 1(b) to (j) of Part 1 of Schedule 4 of the Social Security Act 2018 that would be appropriate if the tenant were a beneficiary; and
   (b) if any of the applicable persons is eligible to receive family tax credits under subparts MA to MF and MZ of the Income Tax Act 2007, the prescribed proportion of the lesser of—
     (i) the total of the amounts that the applicable persons are eligible to receive as family tax credits under those subparts; and
     (ii) a prescribed amount (or an amount calculated by a prescribed means).